I tried translating an entire Word document with the Cloud Translation API

-I actually tried using the Cloud Translation API's document translation feature to translate a Word (DOCX) file into English while preserving the layout.
-I also tested how text boxes are handled and how to fix proper nouns using a glossary.
+I tried using the Cloud Translation API's document translation feature to translate a Word (DOCX) file into English while preserving the layout.
+I also verified how text boxes are handled and how to fix proper nouns using a glossary.

 2026.06.03